-The name Abel in the Bible
+🔼The name Abel in the Bible

 The difference between the two Abels is that Abel I is spelled with the letter ה (he), while Abel II is spelled with the letter א (aleph).
 These two letters are notorious for alternating, but in the case of the two Abels, both names are derived from common Hebrew words, not one word with two different spellings:

 🔼The name Abel I in the Bible

 There's only one person named Abel (הבל) in the Bible.
-He is the second son of Adam and Eve; brother of Cain and Seth (Genesis 4).
+He is the second son of Adam and Eve; brother of Cain and Seth (Genesis 4:2).
 He holds the dubious honor of being the first person to die, to die due to a violent act, to die as the result of a crime, and to die childless.

 🔼Etymology of the name Abel I

 The name Abel comes from the Hebrew verb הבל (habal), meaning to act emptily or become vain:

 The names of important characters in Genesis are usually explained while they are given, but not Abel.
-Here is an individual who is named Whiff, who is not even worthy of an name-explanation, and who has himself done in by his brother Cain, before he can even say a word!
+Here is an individual who is named Whiff, who is not even worthy of a name-explanation, and who has himself done in by his brother Cain, before he can even say a word!
 If God hadn't accepted his offering (Genesis 4:4) and Jesus hadn't proclaimed him righteous (Matthew 23:35, spelled Αβελ) Abel would make for a very sad character.
-Which at once raises the question of what he is doing there so early in the narrative, as well as the meaning of this entire nonpareil scene.
+And this at once raises the question of what he is doing there so early in the narrative, as well as the meaning of this entire nonpareil scene.

-Abel I meaning
+🔼Abel I meaning

 Jones' Dictionary of Old Testament Proper Names reads Vanity.
 NOBSE Study Bible Name List reads Breath.
 BDB Theological Dictionary, strict as ever, reserves for the name Abel a whole separate root but can't give a translation.

 Perhaps, says BDB, Abel has to do with the Assyrian word ablu, meaning son.
-J. Wellhausen too derives of the root treated above but BDB deems this "not probable."
+J. Wellhausen too derives of the root treated above but BDB deems this "not probable".

 It is, however, most probably that no one in a classical Hebrew audience would be aware of BDB's objections or thought that Abel might mean anything else than Breath or Vanity, also because Abel's mother, father and two brothers have names that are recognizable common Hebrew words.